trskop/dot.config/yx/toolset/man/yx-env.1.md

 `${XDG_CONFIG_HOME:-$HOME/.config}/yx/yx-env.dhall`
 :   Configuration file.  **TODO**

+    Type signature of configuration expression:

+    ```

+    -- Command 'yx env' will look for these env config files
+    -- in directories.
+If 'None Text' then '.yx-env' is used.
+    { envFileName
+        : Optional
+            ( ∀(toolset : Text)     -- "yx"
+            → ∀(subcommand : Text)  -- "env"
+            → Text
+            )

+    -- Template of env config (name depends on 'envFileName',
+    -- by default its '.yx-env'.
+See documentation for
+    -- '--init' option for more details.
+    , initEnv : Text

+    , installScript
+        -- "yx_env" ("${toolsetName}_${subcommandName}")
+        -- Usually used as a base name for functions.
+        : ∀(name : Text)

+        -- Toolset command ("yx"), hopefully full path
+        -- in the future.
+        → ∀(toolset : Text)

+        -- Scripts used to hook into individual shells.
+        → { bash : Text
+          , fish : Text
+          , tcsh : Text
+          , zsh : Text
+          }
+    }
+    ```

     See also `XDG_CONFIG_HOME` in *ENVIRONMENT VARIABLES* section for more information on how Command Wrapper figures out where to look for this configuration file.

+`.yx-env`
+:   Env(ironment) config that is loaded when a directory with it present is
+    entered.
+For the file to be loaded it has to be allowed first, see `--allow` option for more details.
+File can also be explicitly ignored.
+    In such case it is skipped when searching for a suitable `.yx-env` file, see `--ignore` option for that.

+    Name of this file can be overriden in configuration by specifying `envFileName`.

+    To create initial env config just run:

+    ```
+    yx env --init
+    ```

+    Which will create `.yx-env` file in the current directory.

 # ENVIRONMENT VARIABLES